software-next/Tactigon-Shape/README.md

 4. **Write Custom Code for the Block**
    - You can create custom Python code for your block in the [Custom blocks file](https://github.com/TactigonTeam/Tactigon-Shape/blob/master/tactigon_shapes/modules/shapes/static/js/custom_blocks.js) page in the **Shapes** module.
+   - From Tactigon Shapes you can generate code in JavaScript, Python, PHP, or Dart based on the visual blocks.
+But we recommend using Python because almost all of our projects speak Python.
 ```
     python.pythonGenerator.forBlock['to_uppercase'] = function(block) {
         var text_to_print = Blockly.Python.valueToCode(block, 'TEXT', Blockly.Python.ORDER_ATOMIC) || "''";